Endless Night (1972 film): Development

 The novel was published in 1967.
 Christie later said she normally wrote her books in three to four months but Endless Night was done in six weeks.

 Launder and Gilliat had spent two years working on a comedy about British divorce, Sex and the British.
 However, they had to shelve it when a change in British law meant the plot became obsolete.
 Instead, they decided to adapt the Agatha Christie novel, with Gilliat to direct and Launder to produce.
 Their aim was to write a cinematic script with a minimum of dialogue and a deliberate ambiguity of style "in the sense you're never really sure what is being said is what is really meant or really being said."
-(In the end the film was produced by Gilliat's brother Leslie.)
+The film was eventually produced by Gilliat's brother Leslie.

-The film was partly financed from money by the NFFC.
+The film was partly financed by money from the National Film Trustee Company and from EMI Films.

 Filming

 Filming took place in June 1971.
 Shooting locations included Christie's Auction House in London, as well as the West Country and Il San Pietro di Positano, Positano, Italy.
-The Philpotts' estate (Mike and Ellie's neighbours) was filmed at Grim's Dyke.
+The estate of Mike and Ellie's neighbours, the Philpotts, was filmed at Grim's Dyke.

 Gilliat later said, "I felt very rusty getting back on the set and I had a perfectly horrible time- funnily enough back at my very first studio."